dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 >
 > Therefore, host a static asset in either `wwwroot` folder, not both.

-After adopting the preceding configuration, embed Razor components into pages or views of the **`Server`** project.
+After adopting the preceding configuration, embed Blazor components into pages or views of the **`Server`** project.
 Use the guidance in the following sections of this article:

 * *Render components in a page or view with the Component Tag Helper*
 * *Render components in a page or view with a CSS selector*

 ## Render components in a page or view with the Component Tag Helper

-After [configuring the solution](#solution-configuration), including the [additional configuration](#configuration-for-embedding-razor-components-into-pages-and-views), the [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper) supports two render modes for rendering a component from a Blazor WebAssembly app in a page or view:
+After [configuring the solution](#solution-configuration), including the [additional configuration](#configuration-for-embedding-components-into-pages-and-views), the [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper) supports two render modes for rendering a component from a Blazor WebAssembly app in a page or view:

 * <xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.WebAssembly>
 * <xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.WebAssemblyPrerendered>